adama-wzr/EffectiveDiffusivityFVM/README.md

 3. CPU version with multi-threading.
 4. 3D version of the code will be available for 3D structures (with either a stack of 2D images or a csv file encoding in 3D).
 5. A multi-GPU version with HPC resources in mind for large-scale simulations.
+6. More flexible boundary conditions.
+7. Simulation mode for calculating tortuosity.

 Additionally, some experimental features might come in the near future.
 At this time, I cannot provide a reasonable estimate of when these will be implemented (or if they will at all).
 In no particular order: